-This page looks at the structure of a British infantry battalion during the First World War.
+This page looks at how a British infantry battalion was structured early in the First World War.
 This article is one of my guides to help you to research a soldier who served in the British Army during WW1 and you can view other guides by clicking on the blue links below:

-Even if you are researching a soldier who did not serve in the infantry, you will come across frequent mentions to battalions, and it useful to know what they were and how they were structured.
-Battalions can be written in a variety of ways depending on the author.
-The Battalion will always precede the Regiment.
-The exact Battalion of a Regiment will usually be abbreviated as they become rather cumbersome in the text when repeatedly given in full e.g. 1st Battalion, The Essex Regiment becomes 1/Essex or 1st Bn Essex etc. If you’d like to find out which battalions a soldier served with abroad during the First World War you’ll need to consult their medal roll entry or look for a service record.
+Even if you are researching a soldier who did not serve in the infantry, you will come across frequent mentions of battalions, and it useful to know what they were and how they were structured.
+Battalions can be written in a variety of ways depending on the author, however, they will always precede the regiment.
+The exact battalion of a regiment will usually be abbreviated as they become rather cumbersome in the text when repeatedly given in full e.g. 1st Battalion, The Essex Regiment becomes 1/Essex or 1st Bn Essex etc. If you’d like to find out which battalions a soldier served with abroad during the First World War you’ll need to consult their medal roll entry or look for a service record.

-In August 1914, a Machine Gun Section consisted of 2 machine guns and 16 men commanded by either a Lieutenant or Second Lieutenant.
+A Machine Gun Section consisted of two machine guns and sixteen men commanded by either a Lieutenant or Second Lieutenant.
 There was one Sergeant, one Corporal, twelve Privates, two Drivers and a Batman for the officer.
 The first posthumous Victoria Cross of the First World War was awarded to Lieutenant Maurice Dease who was in command of the Machine Gun Section of the 4th Battalion The Royal Fusiliers (City of London Regiment) at Mons on 23 August 1914.

 Lieutenant Maurice Dease who was killed in action at Mons on 23 August 1914 while in command of his Battalion’s Machine Gun Section.
 This photograph appeared in The Sphere which is an excellent newspaper to search for officers who died in the war.
 This paper has been digitized and can be searched on FindmyPast.

-Below is an example of the strength of a Battalion taken from the war diary of the 4th Battalion, Royal Scots Fusilier.
+Below is an example of the strength of a Battalion taken from the war diary of the 4th Battalion The Royal Scots Fusiliers.
 In a Battalion’s war diary, the strength of the unit will often be written, especially after it has taken part in a battle.

 20 May 1915 – Liverpool – 1 to 4 am – Embarked on SS Mauretania.
 Officers 30, Warrant Officers 7, Sergeants 45, Rank and File 909.
 Total all ranks 982.
 1 Officer and 1 Sergeant, 56 Rank and File, including 8 L.D.
-Train A.S.C. drivers left at Stirling to follow with horses on another transport.
+Train Army Service Corps drivers left at Stirling to follow with horses on another transport.